-4.1 Inferring land-use at Kanjera South
+Inferring land-use at Kanjera South

+It has long been known that Oldowan archaeological sites represent a points in dynamic system where stone is both imported and exported [REFS].
+However, most Oldowan sites that are 2.0 Ma. or older are situated close to the raw material source, whereas Kanjera South is located more distantly from some sources of raw material (Isaac, 1984; Toth, 1985; Potts, 1991; Stout et al., 2005, 2010; Semaw, 2006).
+Thus, the combination of local and exotic raw materials at Kanjera South allows for a formal analysis in of the stone tool transport process.
 The results of this study show an interaction between stone tool utilization, raw material type and core reduction strategies.
 The most striking distinction is the difference in the degree of utilization of materials from local and exotic sources.
 This is also reflected in the flake sequence data.
 To some extent, this can be explained by the poor quality of some of the local materials.
 As discussed in Braun et. al (2009a), removal sequences in local fenetized rocks (FNy) tend to be short because of the presence of preexisting internal fracture planes present in the highly metasomatized rocks.
 The chalky nature and block-like geometry of HLi also limits the number of flakes that can be removed.
 In contrast, the majority of raw materials from more distant sources possess fewer flaws and fracture more predictably than those found locally (Braun et al., 2009a).

-However, not all of the cores from local sources have internal flaws.
+However, not all cores from local sources have internal flaws.
 In particular, Homa phonolite does not have the defects common in the other local raw materials but is still less reduced than the nonlocal raw materials.
 The coarse-grained nature of Oyugis granite makes it difficult to maintain angles of less than 90 degrees, thus limiting the degree that the material could be reduced (Braun et al., 2009a).
 Despite these limitations, Oyugis granite is still more reduced than any of the local raw materials (Fig. 4).
-The totality of these data suggest that raw material properties play a role in reduction intensity but do not explain all of the variation in the Kanjera South assemblage.
+The totality of these data suggests that raw material properties play a role in reduction intensity but do not explain all the variation in the Kanjera South assemblage.

-These outstanding differences in the degree of stone utilization at Kanjera South can be interpreted as the result of the continuous use of the high quality exotic raw materials as they were moved across long distances.
-The higher core reduction intensity values and greater flake sequence values in the exotic material consistent with a distance-decay pattern of tool-use that has been documented in a variety of time periods (Clark, 1979; Newman, 1994; Close, 1999; Blumenschine et al., 2008; Luncz et al., 2016).
-Though this pattern has often been associated with a high level of planning and foresight, modeling work has demonstrated that differences in the reduction intensity of materials from local and distant sources can arise simply due to continuous transport even in the absence of a structured land-use pattern i.e., random movement Brantingham, 2003; Pop, 2016).
+This unexplained variation in the degree of stone utilization at Kanjera South can be interpreted as the result of the continuous use of the high-quality exotic raw materials as they were moved across long distances.
+The higher core reduction intensity values and greater flake sequence values in the exotic material are consistent with a distance-decay pattern of tool-use that has been documented in a variety of time periods (Clark, 1979; Newman, 1994; Close, 1999; Blumenschine et al., 2008; Luncz et al., 2016).
+Though this pattern has often been associated with a high level of planning and foresight, modeling work has demonstrated that differences in the reduction intensity of materials from local and distant sources can arise simply due to continuous transport even in the absence of a structured land-use pattern (i.e., random movement; Brantingham, 2003; Pop, 2016).
 However, the Kanjera South assemblage deviates from these neutral models in one critical aspect.
 These models predict that the variance in tool reduction intensity will also decrease with distance from the raw material source (Brantingham, 2003, p.
 501).
 In contrast with model expectations, while exotic materials are reduced more substantially than local materials, the interquartile ranges of flake sequence and core reduction measures of assemblages from distant sources are as wide (or wider) than those associated with local sources.